nielsenjared/nielsenjared.github.io/content/blog/algorithm-decimal-binary/index.md

 | 3         | 11      |
 | 4         | 100     |

 What about `5`?
 Now its' getting interesting.
-Our plan is to use a Stack data structure to in our algorithm solution.
-Using the LIFO principle, imagine _pushing_ values to the binary string as we build it.
+TODO

 ```
 5 / 2 = 2
 5 % 2 = 1
 ```

-We _push_ the remainder to a string:
+We "add" the remainder to a string:
 ```
 1
 ```